 Why are You Shopping for the Holidays This Year?

-It took a few days for it to begin to sink in that it was about waste as he taunted me with his store bought lunches and insults to the fact I could afford to do the same. ironic that people are killed every year at this time trampled in doorways of department stores trying to catch a sale but turn their nose up to free items.
-Today is Thanksgiving and some stores are already open and as I navigate the streets of NYC.
+It took a few days for it to begin to sink in that it was about waste as he taunted me with his store-bought lunches and insults to the fact I could afford to do the same. ironic that people are killed every year at this time trampled in doorways of department stores trying to catch a sale but turning their noses up to free items.
+Today is Thanksgiving and some stores are already open as I navigate the streets of NYC.